-131. --(1) The court may on the application of the father or mother of a child -

-- (a) where any matrimonial proceeding is pending; or - (b) where, under any agreement or order of court, one parent has custody of the child to the exclusion of the other, issue an injunction restraining the other parent from taking the child out of Singapore or may give leave for such child to be taken out of Singapore either unconditionally or subject to such conditions or such undertaking as the court may think fit.
+- 131.-(1) The court may, on the application of the father or mother of a child - - (a) where any matrimonial proceedings are pending; or - (b) where, under any agreement or order of court, one parent has custody, or care and control, of the child to the exclusion of the other, issue an injunction restraining the other parent from taking the child out of Singapore or may give leave for such child to be taken out of Singapore either unconditionally or subject to such conditions or such undertaking as the court may think fit.

-(2) The court may, on the application of any interested person, issue an injunction restraining any person, other than a person having custody of a child, from taking the child out of Singapore.
+(2) The court may, on the application of any interested person, issue an injunction restraining any person, other than a person having custody, or care and control, of a child, from taking the child out of Singapore.